A Williamsburg Studio Goes Boutique Hotel-Chic

 The designers and their client also agreed that, instead of demolishing the place, they would elevate the existing finishes and fixtures.
 “We set out to minimize the rustic details the developer had selected during the conversion, and bring the home to a quiet level of cohesiveness with a new color palette,” Keren said.

 Following White Arrow’s plan, their Sweeten general contractor streamlined the place’s odd juts and angles, and adding custom integrated display shelving in the kitchen as well as the home office-niche.
 Workers refinished the white-oak flooring with a more neutral, beige color tone and painted the dark exposed brick.
 “I knew I wanted lighter floors for a more Scandinavian aesthetic, but was wary of bleaching them,” Jared recalls.
 He trusted the team and has no regrets.
 Similarly, whitewashing the brick felt risky when the designers suggested it—but it “totally opened the room,” Jared said.
+Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 “Our client took some creative leaps,” Keren recalled.
 Repainting the gray kitchen cabinetry in a vivid green was a biggie.
 “The color is a total showstopper, and we are so glad he was game!”
 Keren remarked.
 Their Sweeten contractor retiled the kitchen backsplash with marble penny tile and changed all door hardware and plumbing fittings in the kitchen, as well as the two bathrooms, which got new grout and caulk, toilets, vanities, medicine cabinets, and fixtures.